ZylerNiece/hfsh2/README.md

 * To learn how processes are created, destroyed, and managed.
 * To gain exposure to the necessary functionality in shells.

-# Logistics
-- This project is worth 100 points.
-- This is an individual assignment.
-I will be checking your source code using MOSS.
-- Your `hfsh2` shell program must be written in C/C++.
-The use of the standard template library is permitted.
-- A `Makefile` is supplied.
-Include additional targets to clean your source code subdirectory and another target to test your program.
-- Your source code file is `hfsh.cpp`.
-- The name of your executable must be `hfsh2`.
-- Your program must be well documented.
-- Your program must be well structured.
-Programs that are all in `main()` or have excessively long functions will result in loss of points.
-- You are not permitted to use the `system()` library function.
-- You are permitted to use the functions in `csapp.h`.
-- Your program will be tested on `lovelace.cs.tcu.edu` (Ubuntu Server 22.04 LTS).
-- Keep your program up-to-date using git.
-- The test cases included with this project are the minimum test cases for submission.
-Note: I may test your program with other test cases.

 # Overview
 In this assignment, you will implement a *command line interpreter (CLI)* or, as it is more commonly known, a *shell*.
 The shell should operate in this basic way: when you type in a command (in response to its prompt), the shell creates a child process that executes the command you entered and then prompts for more user input when it has finished.